DKhorkov/Pet_projects/README.txt

-#readme documentation for Pet_projects

-Here will be uploaded my "pet-projects" to track my progress in codding.
+Here will be uploaded my projects to track my progress in codding.